-When it comes to decorating your home, not every homeowner, can afford to hire a professional interior designer.
+When it comes to decorating your home, not every homeowner can afford to hire a professional interior designer.
+If house staging was as easy as picking a few nice pieces of furniture and artwork, we would all have beautiful homes.
 Their services and products can be extremely expensive and not always a style you will enjoy.

 For the look you want, you can turn to a do-it-yourself style program that helps you furnish your home with everything from framed printing to exotic foliage.
 There are many different ways to incorporate home decorating accents, paint colours, various sizes and colours of furniture, and floor coverings that can add depth and style to your home without making a huge dent in your budget.